jross365/LMStudio-Client/README.md

 ---

+### 05/22/2024

+**✅** Fixed problem with fragmentation in **Invoke-LMStream**: if the line fragmented twice, the second fragment wasn't caught.

+**💡** I need to "go deep" on the **Do/Until** loop for **Invoke-LMStream**.
+There looks like a lot of room for optimization, and it's cludgy at present.
+I bet I can improve performance.

+💡 I need to come up with a "Pacing" system to detect stuttering from a slow LLM response, and output console text so it's slower but smoother.

+⬜️ History File isn't being update with **\-ResumeChat,** need to look into this.

+---

 ### 05/21/2024

 **✅** Squashed a bug where I incorrectly terminated in a Default switch (PS5 doesn't assign '.Count' to most non-array objects).
 This was causing re-opened Dialog files to fail to save.
 Accommodates both 5/7 now.